EVHaste/haste-makes-waste/_posts/2021-09-03-second-semi-annual-poetry-dump.markdown

 date:   2021-09-03 12:00:00 -0400
 categories: poetry
 featured_image: 'images\featured\witchcraft.jpg'
-excerpt: 'As is becoming tradition, here is a pile of poetry born of sleep deprived delirium, Slytherin Edition™.🐍 <br> <br>Batteries not included.'
+excerpt: 'As is becoming tradition, here is a pile of poetry born of sleep deprived delirium, Slytherin Edition. <br><br>Batteries not included.'

 ---